 Pennsylvania German Pioneers Research Notes

-What's the Difference Between the A, B & C Lists?
+What's the Difference Between the A, B and C Lists?

 Some of the lists in Volume 1 of Pennsylvania German Pioneers contain three slightly different versions of the same list.
 These are labeled A, B & C. List A is the "Captain's List," the passenger list as prepared by the ship captain.
 Lists B & C are different versions of the Oath of Allegiance lists (usually the B lists are Oaths of Allegiance to the King and the C lists are Oaths of Abjuration from the Pope).
 Some of the different versions of each list have not survived.
 Many have just one or two.
 There is only one list for each of the ships in Volume 3.
 Volume 1 contains Lists 1-324 (with some A, B & C variations).
 Volume 3 contains Lists 325-506.
 Some of the later lists in Volume 3 also name the women and children as do a few of the earlier lists.
 For more details see: Description of the Lists of German Passengers at the Pennsylvania State Archives.